chase-seibert/blog/_drafts/care-and-feeding-of-chase.md

 toc: true
 header:
   overlay_image: /images/header-alameda-beach.jpg
+excerpt: "These are various personality and work style frameworks I've been exposed to has part of training and coaching sessions."
 ---

-## Personality Frameworks

-These are various personality and work style frameworks I've been exposed to has part of training and coaching sessions.

 ### MBTI - Type ISTJ